 Most of the Housing Association properties will be offered as an empty property.
 No white goods or carpets are usually provided.
 You would need to check the advert when you place a bid to see if anything has been included.

 Before placing a bid, you will need to make sure you have the funds available to be able to furnish a property.
-Alternatively, you could check the internet for sites who are able to assist like the charity websites or free ads offering furniture.
+Alternatively, you could check charity websites offering furniture or free ads such as Bracknell Freegle or Bracknell Freecycle.

 When you place a bid on a property, it is your responsibility to make sure you have enough funds available to pay for the rent in advance that the Housing Association are requesting.